 Bad lighting is devastating.
 If you have the choice between posting a poorly lit photo of a particular amenity or no photo at all, you should opt for the latter.

 When you’re showcasing your hotel online, it’s essential to have both exterior and interior photos.
-But if your hotel profile has images of bedrooms alone, it’s not going to attract travelers.
-Regardless of how high quality the photos are, you need to provide travelers with plenty of images to browse.
-Most travelers skim written descriptions and head straight to your image library.
+But if your hotel profile has images of bedrooms alone, it’s not going to attract travellers.
+Regardless of how high quality the photos are, you need to provide travellers with plenty of images to browse.
+Most travellers skim written descriptions and head straight to your image library.
 If there are only a few images, travelers will move on to the next profile that’s more engaging.

 This is because people want to know the full context of your hotel as much as they want to know about the look and feel of their own rooms.

 To make your rooms look their best, utilize natural light as much as possible.
 When you’re shooting your hotel exterior, play to the lighting patterns of the day.
 If your hotel is west facing—shoot in the evening.
 If it’s east facing—shoot in the morning.